Painful Heel

 Symptoms include pain and stiffness on the bottom of the heel, this pain may be dull or sharp.
 The foot may also ache or burn on the bottom.
 This pain may get worse in the morning when you first begin walking, after you climb the stairs, you sit or stand for a while or after intense exercise.

-This painful heel may develop slowly over time, or suddenly after intense activity.
+Plantar fasciitis may develop slowly over time, or suddenly after intense activity.
 If you have these symptoms you should consult a doctor.

 The signs include tenderness on the bottom of the foot, flat feet or high arches, stiffness or tightness in the arch of the foot, mild swelling or even redness.
 Your doctor may recommend pain killers or inflammation reducers, shoes with good support and massage.